AnalyticsAutomated/CommandRunner/README.rst

 scripts or programs on the command line.
 The principle class lets you run anything locally on your machine.
 Later classes are targetted at Analytics and data processing platforms such as Grid Engine and HADOOP.
-The class attempts to  run commands in in a moderately thread safe way by requiring that you provide with sufficient information that it can build a uniquely labelled temp directory for all input and output files.
-This means that this can play nicely with things like celery workers.
+The class attempts to run commands in a moderately thread safe way by requiring that you provide with sufficient information that it can build a uniquely labelled temp directory for all input and output files.
+This means that this can play nicely with things like Celery workers.

 Release 0.1
 -----------